RedisLabs/redislabs-docs/content/rs/security/access-control/rbac/configure-acl.md

 - **Full Access** - All commands are allowed on all keys.

-- **Not Dangerous** - All commands are allowed except those that are administrative, could affect availability, or could affect performance.
+- **Not Dangerous** - (Deprecated) All commands are allowed except those that are administrative, could affect availability, or could affect performance.

-- **Read Only** - Only read-only commands are allowed on keys.
+- **Read Only** - (Deprecated) Only read-only commands are allowed on keys.

 ## Redis ACL command syntax